roise-bailey/1701QCA-Assessment3/journal/journal.md

 ### Final design concept ###
 <!--- This should be a description of your concept including its context, motivation, or other relevant information you used to decide on this concept. --->
 A small scene where when it detects motion, spiders start spinning and moving up and down with led's also activated.
+This involves one motor being used to get a spiders legs to go up and down and another motor powering gears which spin another two spiders.

 ### Interaction flowchart ###
 <!--- Include an interaction flowchart of the interaction process in your project.
 Make sure you think about all the stages of interaction step-by-step.
 Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
 Insert an image of it below.
 It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
 It just needs to be legible. --->